Superformance: Caterham distribution

 As of the start of 2014, Superformance is the official distributor for Caterham in the United States.
 International demand for Caterham Sevens have increased dramatically in part due to the addition of a F1 Race team and the changes in Caterham's structure focusing on the distribution of the Seven worldwide.
 Caterham has since introduced a new model line up and focused on their production and production times to better suite their new international market, making their partnership with Superformance possible.
 Superformance will stock a range of Seven variants, primarily the higher-power incarnations of the car, which have traditionally been more popular in the American market.
 The range will include the Seven 160, Seven 280, Seven 360, Seven 480 and the new Seven 620R.
-Sevens will be shipped to the USA in part-built form and sold as rolling chassis via Superformance’s nationwide dealer network for customers to then complete the build personally.
+Sevens will be shipped to the US in part-built form and sold as rolling chassis via Superformance's nationwide dealer network for customers to then complete the build personally.